Burnt-out Brits to splurge on annual leave this Christmas, taking time to reconnect

 The study of 2,000 people found that the nation’s working population has on average 13.5 days’ holiday allowance left to take by the end of the year.
 A third of workers polled are saving this annual leave to use between Christmas and New Year and nearly half plan to reconnect with friends and family following the fallout from Covid-19.

 The ongoing stress caused by the pandemic may be why 58% of respondents in the study want to use their remaining annual leave to recharge.
-Virgin Red has plenty of experience to help its members unwind, from pampering spa days to luxury scented candles and one-night inn breaks: all available via Virgin Points.
-Equally, Virgin Red members can also earn points with a relaxing activity: be that a National Trust membership for long, rousing walks or beach time aplenty via flights to the Bahamas.
+Virgin Red has plenty of experience to help its members unwind, to luxury scented candles and one-night inn breaks: all available via Virgin Points.
+Equally, Virgin Red members can also earn points with a relaxing activity: be that a National Trust membership for long, rousing walks or beach time aplenty via flights to Barbados.

 Speaking of which – with travel restrictions easing, the study also found that wanderlust is high on the agenda for holiday-minded Brits.
 Nearly half (42%) plan to use their leftover annual leave on local and European breaks, while a quarter will use it to break up the months and have longer weekends between now and the end of the year.

-It comes as Virgin Trains Ticketing, also available on the Virgin Red app, reports a 20% surge in bookings this autumn – as members take advantage of earning Virgin Points on their train travel within the UK.
+It comes as Virgin Trains Ticketing reports a 20% surge in bookings this autumn – as members take advantage of earning Virgin Points on their train travel within the UK.

 “Taking a break has never been more important – it’s a time to recharge and step away from the pressures of everyday life.
 And with so many days of leave left to use this year, people need to get planning!” says Virgin Red spokesperson Charlotte Sjoberg, responding to the survey.